rheam97/PasswordGenerator/README.md

 <a name="process"> </a>
 ## How I Made It

 I first created the arrays that hold the criterion values.
 Then, I generated randomized string values from the arrays using math.floor(math.random()).
 I launched the function starting with a length prompt that was converted to a number to be used later to determine the length of the password.
 Once the length prompt criteria are satisfied, there are a series of confirmation questions asking the user to input their criteria preferences.
 I pushed the randomized string values into the generated password in the confirmations as they were executed.
-I then converted the password into another array and finally into a string, which is displyed in the textarea on the page.
+I then converted the password into another array and finally into a string, which is displayed in the textarea on the page.

 <a name= "usage"></a>